By Neil Merrett

 Understandably, the show doesn’t touch upon how games can both simultaneously be a tool to open up to wider communities, while also shutting off the real world around us.
 It also fails to look at toxic online communities and the real world dangers they pose alongside the chance for finding solidarity and companionship with like-minded people through games.

-The same duplicity around digital identity in the show, played for a few chuckles and an attempt to to dome funny accents, is at the centre of many parent’s feels about children in an increasingly online world.
+The same duplicity around digital identity in the show, played for a few chuckles and an attempt to to dome funny accents, is at the centre of many parent’s fears about children in an increasingly online world.

 As the Witcher shows us, when having to live with the day to day complexity of getting through any particular 24 hours, many of us would rather look for simple solutions and heroes, rather than try to make decisions in the complex, compromised reality that we live.